How to Rent a Car in Italy: Complete Guide for Travelers

 • Access rural areas: Many of Italy’s most charming regions, such as Umbria or the Sicilian coast, are easier to visit with a car.

-Can I Drive in Italy with a Brazilian License?
+Can I Drive in Italy with My Foreign License?

 What you need to rent a car in Italy:

-2. Driver’s License: Your license must be valid for the rental period.
+• Driver’s License: Your home country’s license must be valid for the entire rental period.

 How to Choose a Car Rental Company in Italy